 If the status quo remains the same until final BREXIT, this will have the following consequences for (ongoing) Horizon 2020 projects:

 Please note: The Brexit has been postponed to 31 October 2019 the latest.
 In case of an earlier ratification of a withdrawal agreement, the Brexit takes effect on the first day of the month following the ratification.
-If there is no withdrawal agreement ratified until 22 May 2019, the UK has to hold European elections (23 to 26 May 2019) or otherwise has to leave on 1 June 2019.

 More detailed information can be found on the following pages: